2021 Khelo India Youth Games

-The 2021 Khelo India Youth Games is the fourth edition, of the Khelo India Youth Games (KIYG).
+The 2021 Khelo India Youth Games is the fourth edition, of the Khelo India Youth Games.
 After being postponed thrice due to COVID-19, the Khelo India Youth Games 2021 were held from 4–13 June 2022 across multiple venues.
 Haryana hosted the bulk of the events and Panchkula, Haryana, India is named as the host city.
 The event witnessed 25 national-level multidisciplinary grassroots games.
 The event was held in 25 disciplines and all of India’s 36 states and Union Territories participated at the KIYG for the first time.
 Khelo India programme's inaugural edition was held in New Delhi in 2018, while Pune and Guwahati hosted 2nd and 3rd edition in 2019 and 2020 respectively.
 The winner of the fourth edition of KIYG was Haryana who edged past defending champions Maharashtra who finished 2nd.
 Karnataka for the first time finished in the 3rd position.
 Sikkim, Nagaland, and Lakshadweep were the only participants not to win a single medal.